‘Dance Moms’ News: Cast Members Quit In Support Of Abby Lee Miller

 A post shared by Brynn Rumfallo (@brynnrumfallo) on

-It is believed that with this group intact, the show might actually do just fine even without Abby and the others since these girls are some of the biggest reasons many viewers are still tuning in to Dance Moms.
+It is believed that with this group intact, the show might actually do just fine even without Abby and the others since these girls are some of the biggest reasons many viewers are still tuning into Dance Moms.

 Those who have been following the series since day one will likely be happy about the original dancers choosing to remain for the show’s survival.
 However, they should prepare to witness Dance Moms drastically change, especially by the final leg of Season 7.
 Miller, Martello, Rumfallo and Ketchman will be gone after Episode 21, which centers on the recently concluded Nationals competition.